chopdicemince/chopdicemince.github.io/_posts/2018-09-03-mba-financial-statement-analysis.md

 * A 10-Q is __not__ audited.
 * A 10-Q contains __summaries__ of the four financial statements mentioned above: balance sheet, income statement, statement of stockholders' equity, and statement of cash flows.
 * A 10-Q contains limited disclosures.

+# What are the International Financial Reporting Standards?

+The [International Financial Reporting Standards (IFRS)](https://www.ifrs.org/) are standards created by the IFRS Foundation.
+The [IFRS About us page](https://www.ifrs.org/about-us/) says:

+> The IFRS® Foundation is a not-for-profit international organisation responsible for developing a single set of high-quality global accounting standards, known as IFRS Standards.
+>
+> Our mission is to develop standards that bring transparency, accountability and efficiency to financial markets around the world.
+Our work serves the public interest by fostering trust, growth and long-term financial stability in the global economy.

+Many countries use the IFRS.
+For a map and list of these countries, see [Who uses IFRS Standards?](https://www.ifrs.org/use-around-the-world/use-of-ifrs-standards-by-jurisdiction/).